 OFCCP COVID-19 Response

 In light of the COVID-19 pandemic, OFCCP is continuing to pursue its important mission of ensuring equal employment opportunity while making adjustments to ensure all of its activities are consistent with current public health guidelines.
-According to OFCCP’s bulletin sent on March 20, 2020, OFCCP will continue to provide resources and assistance to workers and the contractor community through its website, Help Desk, and Contractor Assistance Portal, although local offices will no longer be accepting walk-ins until further notice.
+According to OFCCP’s bulletin sent on March 20, 2020, OFCCP will continue to provide resources and assistance to workers and the contractor community through its website and Help Desk, although local offices will no longer be accepting walk-ins until further notice.
 OFCCP continues to be fully engaged in enforcing affirmative action and non-discrimination requirements as to the approximately 25,000 federal contractors and 120,000 federal contractor establishments (as well as subcontractors).
 OFCCP intends to closely look at the pandemic period in future audits to ensure that companies did not discriminate or retaliate in employment actions being taken, and that affirmative action and equal employment opportunity continued.

 OFCCP will make every effort to continue assessing the effects of the health crisis on our activities and will provide updates to the federal contractor community as soon as possible.